LTAN090/DIPgroup1/README.md

 EXTRA: power-ups -> additional button for speed vs. manually increase speed

-FIRST STEP FOR PROGRAMMERS: player movement, blockage will stop the player
+by Week 3: player movement, blockage will stop the player